Pierre Bourgault: Biography

 In the 1970 Quebec election, he was the Parti Québécois candidate in Mercier electoral district, running unsuccessfully against Liberal leader (and soon-to-be Premier) Robert Bourassa, who would become a close personal friend.
 Bourgault himself did not play any role in the PQ government that came to power in the 1976 Quebec election and was given a patronage appointment.
 He often quarreled with Lévesque, especially in the lead up to the 1980 referendum because he disagreed with the strategy on sovereignty advocated by the premier of Quebec.
-Bourgault leaves the PQ during the 1980s.
+Bourgault left the PQ in the early 1980s.

 In his early life, he was a journalist at Montreal newspaper La Presse, and he returned to this publication in the 1990s as a columnist for Le Journal de Montréal newspaper.
 After 1976, he was a professor of communications at the Université du Québec à Montréal (UQAM).
 He was also the co-host or regular columnist of several radio shows aired on la Société Radio-Canada, the French language sector of the Canadian Broadcasting Corporation.

 In 1992, he had an acting role in the film Léolo, cast by director Jean-Claude Lauzon. to whom Bourgault was a mentor.
 Lauzon denied he was cast for political reasons.

 He was openly gay, though he said in an interview for Radio-Canada a few years before his death that in his later years he chose to stop having sexual relations.

 Bourgault was a fluent and eloquent speaker of English.
 For a brief period in the 1980s, he was a weekly columnist for Montreal's anglophone daily, The Gazette.